 Perhaps your bait is working and you’re seeing dead ants everywhere, but that doesn’t seem to be slowing them down.
 There’s a chance your bait is killing the ants too quickly.
 This can cause a number of problems.

 Quick-killing baits will do exactly that; kill quickly.
 Although that may sound ideal to you, it isn’t if you want to get rid of the entire ant colony.
 The key to successful ant removal is a slow-killing bait.
 You want the foraging ants to bring the bait back to the colony where the Queen(s), nest workers, and brood will eat the bait as well.
-If your bait is simply killing the foraging ants, that bait will never be brought back to the colony and kill it off.
+If your bait is simply killing the foraging ants, that bait will never be brought back to the colony.

-“The concentration of some of the store bought boric acid baits’ are too high,” said Dr. Cooper, “and mortality occurs before the ants are able to distribute the bait throughout the colony.”
+“The concentration of some of the store-bought boric acid baits’ is too high,” said Dr. Cooper, “and mortality occurs before the ants are able to distribute the bait throughout the colony.”

 Not only will the bait never be brought back to kill the colony, but Dr. Cooper said the ants will pick up on the mortality rate associated with that ant trail and relocate.